Search

 FAQ

-Does drafty fireplace decrease home value?
+Does a drafty fireplace decrease home value?

 Does removing a fireplace decrease home value?